River Sheaf: Course

 The River Sheaf emerging from its culvert (right) to join the Don by Blonk Street bridge.
 The Two Rivers Cafe is in the centre, a former public toilet.

-The waters which form the River Sheaf rise as a series of streams on a ridge of gritstone between 6 and 7 mi to the south west of the main city centre.
+The waters which form the River Sheaf rise as a series of streams on a ridge of gritstone between 6 and 7 mi to the south west of the city centre.
 The Blacka Dike, Needhams Dike and Redcar Brook combine to form Oldhay Brook, while Totley Brook is joined by Rodmoor Brook, and itself joins Oldhay Brook between Totley and Dore, after which the combined flow forms the Sheaf.
 Immediately below the junction, the river is crossed by the Hope Valley railway line, which then joins the Midland Main Line, and both cross back over to reach Dore & Totley railway station, which was built on the site of Walk Mill in 1872.
 The river shares its valley with the railway, and there are a further five crossings before both reach Sheffield station.

 From the junction of the Redcar Brook and the Oldhay Brook to the city centre, the river descends by around 400 ft, and this fall has resulted in it being harnessed to provide water power for a number of industries from at least the 16th century.

 The river valley is broad, cutting through the underlying coal measures with its sandstones and clays, and the location of harder rock has been a major factor in where weirs and dams (a local word for the ponds used to hold water rather than the structure that creates the pond) have been located.
 There are some 28 sites which have well-documented and long standing mills associated with them, and a further seven were located on some of the smaller tributaries, or were more transitory in nature.
 The Sheaf supplied a greater variety of industry than the other Sheffield rivers, partly because of its close proximity to Derbyshire, with its mineral reserves of lead.
 The lead ore was brought to the area around Dore, Totley and Norton, which was then in Derbyshire.
 There were at least ten mills where the ore was smelted in ore hearths, which used kiln-dried wood as the heat producing agent, and water-powered bellows to produce the temperatures required.
 As well as the lead smelting mills, there were a variety of corn and paper mills along the river, some of which were adapted in the 18th century to service the metal trades as they grew and expanded.